CREATIVE WAYS TO MAKE MONEY ON SOCIAL MEDIA

 Consider becoming a social media consultant and selling your time to help companies create a strong social presence.
 The great thing about being a consultant is that you work for yourself and most of the work can be done remotely.
 Since wifi is available almost everywhere, you can spend your days exploring the city and your evenings coming up with social strategy for brands around the world!

 Affiliate marketing is another popular way to make money using social media.
 Although originally used primarily on blogs, you can use affiliate marketing via Instagram and social as well.
-Basically what happens is when you post a link and a follower or reader clicks on the link and buys the product, you’ll get a commission for the sale.
+Basically what happens with affiliate marketing is you post a link when and a follower or reader clicks on the link and buys the product, you’ll get a commission for the sale.

-Every affiliate program is a little different, so you’ll have to get the specifics from your partner, but becoming an affiliate works a lot like finding someone to pay you for a sponsored post.
+Every affiliate program is a little different, so you’ll have to get the specifics from your partner, but becoming an affiliate works a lot like finding someone to pay you for a sponsored post (and it still needs to be disclosed like one).

 A good (and popular) example of affiliate marketing on Instagram is LIKEtoKNOW.it.
 Here’s how LIKEtoKNOW.it works on the customer end.
 When a customer signs up for LIKEtoKNOW.it, they can like a photo and will receive an email in about 5 minutes with product links in their inbox.
 Alternatively, the consumer can download the LIKEtoKNOW.it app, which connects to the screenshot album in photos.
 Once the user takes a screenshot of the thing they’d like to shop they get a notification from the app that it’s ready to shop.